 This important information about glaucoma is for informational purposes.
 If you suspect you have any of the symptoms of eye glaucoma, we recommend immediately scheduling an appointment with your trusted eye care provider.
-If you live in the metro Phoenix area, we welcome you to give us a call today.
 Let’s start with some basic facts about glaucoma.

 Photograph showing acute angle-closure glaucoma which is a sudden elevation in intraocular pressure that occurs when the iris blocks the eye’s drainage channel—the trabecular meshwork.
 Image taken by Jonathan Trobe, M.D.

 - Only about 50% of the 3 million Americans with glaucoma get diagnosed

 - Higher rates among people of African-American, Asian or Latino/Hispanic heritage

 - African-Americans are 5x more likely to get glaucoma and 6x more likely to go blind